chmizz/WebAPI-Node-js/API Detail/GetAllTaskAPI.md

 **All Tasks**
 ----
-  Returns json data about all task.
+  View all item in the list

 * **URL**
     ```